Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Distance-based Minimax Convergence Rate

-where $\mathcal{S}$ is the (unrestricted class) of estimators based on $(\bW_n=(Y_i,\bX_i^\top)^\top: 1 \leq i \leq n)$.
-Therefore, Theorem \ref{thm: minimax for distance based} shows that if we restrict the class of estimators to only using the distance $\|\bX_i - \bx\|$ to the evaluation point $\bx$ (as opposed to using $\bX_i$ directly) for estimation of $\mu(\bx)$, then for any such estimator there is a data generating process such that the largest estimation error uniformly along the boundary is at least of order $n^{-1/4}$ when the boundary can have countably many kinks.
-Notably, increasing the smoothness of the underlying bivariate regression function $\mu(\bx)$ does not improve the uniform estimation accuracy of estimators in $\mathcal{T}$ due to the possible lack of smoothness introduced by a non-smooth boundary $\B$ of the support $\X$.
+where $\mathcal{S}$ denotes the unrestricted class of estimators based on $\bV_n=((Y_i,\bX_i^\top)^\top:1\le i\le n)$.
+Therefore, Theorem \ref{thm: minimax for distance based} shows that restricting attention to estimators that use only the scalar distance $\|\bX_i-\bx\|$ (rather than the full covariate $\bX_i$) necessarily limits the attainable uniform estimation accuracy along the boundary.
+In particular, for any such estimator there exists a data-generating process for which the maximal estimation error along $\B$ is of order at least $n^{-1/4}$ when the boundary may contain countably many kinks.
+Notably, increasing the smoothness of the underlying regression function $\mu(\bx)$ does not improve the achievable uniform convergence rate within the class $\mathcal{T}$, because nonsmooth boundary geometry induces effective nondifferentiability in the induced regression problem.

-Finally, we can connect the results in this section to the results for BD designs.
-For clarity, we consider one nonparametric regression estimation, as opposed to the difference of two such estimators.
-By Theorem \ref{thm: Convergence Rates} and Theorem \ref{thm: Approximation Bias: Uniform Guarantee}, the univariate distance-based $p$-th order local polynomial nonparametric regression estimator
+Finally, these results can be connected to the analysis of BD designs.
+For expositional clarity, consider estimation of a single regression function rather than a treatment-effect difference.
+By Theorems \ref{thm: Convergence Rates} and \ref{thm: Approximation Bias: Uniform Guarantee}, the distance-based $p$-th order local polynomial estimator

 satisfies